JWP Consulting GK

 Now, anyone can spin up a complete Projectify deployment with just a few commands on their local machine.
 This includes a Redis compatible cache (keydb) and a PostgreSQL instance.

 Since container build times can still be somewhat long, I’ve also added a Supervisor configuration and added the necessary binaries to the Projectify repository’s root folder flake file.
-Setting up and running the Projectify web app using Supervisor can be achieved with just a few commands.
-All builds are cached by Nix and they are fast.
+You can set up and run the Projectify web app using Supervisor with just a few commands.
+Nix caches all builds and they’re fast.

 Configuration prep-work